REAL-TIME

 Important Notes & Remarks

-- When using the Print # statement to print to a text file, the output will be in plain text format, without any formatting or styling.
+• When printing to a text file, the output will be in plain text, without formatting or styling.

-- The file number used in the Print # statement must match the one used in the Open statement when printing to a file or workbook.
+• The file number used in the Print # statement must match the one used in the Open statement.

 Conclusion